ExiHo/assesmentRB/README.md

 # Test task
-Function Returns a string that says how many corners are in the figure, if it's defined in the function.
+In index.php you can find a function that returns a string that says how many corners are in the figure, if it's defined in the function.